recursehex/Hybrid/docs/testing.md

 - No need to register tests manually
 - New tests are discovered automatically
 - Tests are run in alphabetical order
+- Tests organized by subdirectories (types/, errors/, structs/, etc.)

+### Binary Execution

+The test suite compiles and executes generated LLVM IR:

+- **Automatic compilation**: If `clang` is available, tests are compiled to native binaries
+- **Runtime library**: A temporary runtime library is created with support functions (e.g., `print()`)
+- **Execution verification**: Tests are run and exit codes are checked
+- **Assert detection**: Runtime aborts (exit code 134/SIGABRT) are detected as test failures
+- **Cleanup**: All temporary files are automatically removed

+This ensures that generated code not only compiles but also executes correctly.

 ### Error Detection